stefanoborini/stefanoborini.github.io/_posts/2019-04-06-pyqt-gotchas.md

       sys.exit(app.exec_())
 ```

-This is not a problem, because PyQt is clever enough to increment the pythonn
+This is not a problem, because PyQt is clever enough to increment the python
 reference count of the objects a and b.
 In this case, when the a and b objects
 go out of scope, the underlying C++ is not deleted as a cascade effect of the
 python decrement reference count.